danimsteger/svg-logo-maker/README.md

 This will display the prompts in the terminal, one question at a time.
 By using Inquirer MaxLength-Input-Prompt, the application will only allow you to add a maximum of three characters for the text input for the logo.

 For the text-color and shape-color prompts, users can enter a color by its hexadecimal number or by entering any of the following colors: aqua, black, blue, fuchsia, gray, green, lime, maroon, navy, olive, purple, red, silver, teal, white, and yellow.
+If no color is inputed or if an invalid color or hexidecimal number is inputed, the color will default to black.

 For the shape prompt, users select from a list of three shapes: circle, square, or triangle.